-- 1. Inverted Skills: - a.
-Non-airborne skills are allowed.
-(Example: Headstand). - b.
-Airborne inverted skills with hand support are not allowed while holding poms. - 2.
-Skills with Hip over-head rotation: - a.
-That include hand support must use hand(s) free of any materials in supporting hand(s) for the skill.
-Exception: Forward rolls and backward rolls are allowed. - b.
+- Inverted Skills: - a.
+Non airborne skills are allowed. - b.
+Airborne skills with hand support that land in a perpendicular inversion or shoulder inversion are allowed. - Skills with hip over-head rotation: - That include hand support, must use hand(s) free of any materials in the supporting hand(s) for the skill.
+(Exception: Forward rolls and backward rolls are allowed). - b.
 Non-airborne skills are allowed. - c.
-Airborne skills with hand support are allowed provided that they are limited to 2 consecutive hip over-head rotation skills. - d.
+Airborne skills with hand support are allowed provided the skill is limited to two consecutive hip over head rotation skills. - d.
 Airborne skills without hand support are allowed provided all of the following: - i.
-Involves no more than one twisting transition. - ii.
-Does not connect to another skill that is airborne with hip over head rotation without hand support. - iii.
-Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
-Simultaneous tumbling over or under another individual that includes hip over-head rotation by both performers is not allowed. - 4.
-Only drops to the shoulder, back or seat are permitted provided that the height of the airborne individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
-Landing in a push-up position onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed.
+Involves no more than one twisting transition. - Does not connect to another skill that is airborne with hip over-head rotation without hand support. - Are / is limited to 2 consecutive hip over- head rotation skills. - Simultaneous tumbling over or under another individual that includes hip over-head rotation by both performers is not allowed. - Only drops (airborne) to the shoulder, back or seat are permitted provided the height of the airborne individual does not exceed hip level.
+(Clarification: drops directly to the knee, thigh, front or head are not allowed) - Landing in a push up position may involve any jump.

-B. Executed by Groups & Pairs:
+B. Executed by Groups or Pairs;